Brolæggerstræde 12: 19th century

-At the time of the 1801 census, No. 105 was home to 17 people distributed on two households.
+At the time of the 1801 census, No. 105 was home to 17 people distributed in two households.
 Hans Peter Nyland, a businessman and the owner of the property, resided in the building with his wife Ane Cathrine Windfeldt, his 16-year-old grandson Thomas Nyland, a maid, two visitors from Jutland and seven lodgers.
 Inger Charlotte Graae, a 53-year-old widow, resided in the building with her 12-year-old niece Elisabeth Charlotte Graae, a servant and two maids.

 The property was listed in the new cadastre of 1806 as No. 82.
 It was by then still owned by merchant H. P. Nyeland.

 At the time of the 1840 census, Counter Admiral Jens Peter Stibolt resided on the first floor with his servant Hans Andersen Skoven.
 Albrecht Carl Adolph From von Møller (1803-1884), Captain in His Majesty's Regiment and a Regiment Quarter Master, resided with his wife and a maid on the ground floor.
 Therkel and Christiane Sivertsen, a retired couple, lived with two lodgers and a maid on the second floor.